-Mr. Springer stated that he recalls the suggestion during the meeting with the Councilors to be that the Commission has the authority to look at changing the Street Lighting Standard.
-Subsequent to that meeting, Mr. Elliston and his team finished reviewing the updated IES Standards and found that the sidewalk standards are lesser now than the past standards.
-In one of the communities where we had concerns, Scarff Avenue, we were able to reduce the number of fixtures from 23 fixtures to 14 fixtures as a result of the standard changes.
-Mr. Springer is not 100 percent certain that a policy change is necessary to accomplish the goal of reducing the lighting that was affecting some of the residents.
-Mr. Springer believes the advice from Mr. Ellis would continue to be that, if the Department is tasked with doing street lighting, then we need to follow a standard and have a process for implementing it, which we currently do.
+Mr. Springer stated that he recalls the suggestion during the meeting with the councilors that the Commission has the authority to look at changing the Street Lighting Standard.
+Subsequent to that meeting Mr. Elliston and his team have finished reviewing the updated IES Standards and found that the sidewalk standards are lesser now than the past standards.
+One of the communities where we had concerns, Scarff Avenue, we were able to reduce the number of fixtures from 23 fixtures down to 14 fixtures as a result of the standard changes.
+With this being said, Mr. Springer is not 100% certain that a policy change is necessary to accomplish the goal of reducing the lighting that was affecting some of the residents.
+In terms of advice from the Mr. Ellis, Mr. Springer believes the advice would continue to be, if the Department is tasked with doing street lighting, we need to follow a standard and have a process for implementing it, which we currently do.
 Mr. Springer stated that he is reluctant to move ahead with a policy change, at least prior to implementing the new IES Standards at places like Scarff Avenue to see if it addresses the concerns.
-Mr. Springer recommended that, if the Commission is considering any kind of policy change at the September meeting or any subsequent meeting, we invite Mr. Ellis for this discussion.
+Mr. Springer recommended that if the Commission is considering any kind of policy change at the September meeting or any subsequent meeting, that we invite our attorney, Mr. Ellis for this discussion.
 Commissioner Stebbins concurred that this would be sensible.

-Commission Stebbins stated that, although the residents of Scarff Avenue would feel better about 14 fixtures versus 23, it's still many more than the original 2 fixtures that had been there for many years.
-At the meeting with the City Councilors, the idea of grandfathering a residential street that had no lighting complaints was discussed.
-Commissioner Stebbins asked if there were any other streets currently being reviewed for lighting and, if so, whether these streets would be evaluated with the new lighting standards.
+Commission Stebbins stated that although the residents of Scarff Avenue would feel better about 14 fixtures versus 23, it's still much more than the original 2 fixtures that had been there for many years.
+At the meeting with the City Councilors, it was discussed that if there were no lighting complaints on a residential street, could we grandfather this street.
+Commissioner Stebbins asked if there were any other streets currently being reviewed for lighting and if so, will these streets be evaluated with the new lighting standards?

 Mr. Elliston stated that the next lighting project in the queue is Lyman Avenue.
-Construction is starting on this street, with lighting to be installed in the or winter at the earliest.
+Construction is starting on this street, but lighting would not be installed until spring or winter at the earliest.

 Commissioner Stebbins stated that the Commission received concerns last year in the areas of Home Avenue and Richardson Street and asked if these streets would be evaluated with the new standards.

-Mr. Elliston stated that the department is in the process of reevaluating Home Avenue and Richardson Street with the new standards to see if we can reduce the output of the fixtures and, in some cases, even remove fixtures.
+Mr. Elliston stated that the department is in the process of reevaluating Home Avenue and Richardson Street with the new standards to see if we can reduce the output of the fixtures, and in some cases, even remove fixtures.